Installation of the Volvo SPA SPORT Brake Kit

 Torque Wrench capable of up to 130 ft-lb

 Pressure bleeder and catch bottle or other bleeding tools

 345mm Volvo Brake Rotors

 PowerStop EBR1642EVC, or Zimmerman 610372620

 Depending on your wheels you may need wheel spacers.
-OEM wheels generally require 10mm or 15mm spacers to clear the calipers.
+OEM wheels generally require 10mm or 15mm spacers to clear fixed calipers.
 Reccomended clearance of wheel spokes to the caliper body is 3mm with a minimum of 2mm.
 18" or larger wheels are required.

 Optionally you may wish to service the rear brakes at this time.
 Reccomended to use matching PowerStop Z23 pads.

 Included in the kit: